-The Contractor has completed construction of all major cross culverts and storm sewer.
+With the construction of the final drop inlets and pipe in January, the Contractor completed all culvert and storm sewer construction on the project.
 Ongoing drainage work includes construction of concrete rip rap for ditches, rock rip rap at outfalls, and general ditch grading.
-Concrete flume construction included work at CD-16, CD-17, and near Stevenson Branch in March.

-Concrete rip rap flume near Culvert No.16, south of FM 849
+Concrete rip rap for drainage near Culvert No. 16, south of FM 849